ArunimJoarder/Bang/README.md

 # Bang!

 ## Description

 This is a 2D shooting game based on Pygame.
-The basic motive of the game is to kill as many enemies you can.
-The number of enemies on -screen at a time will gradually increase with the number of kills.
+The basic motive of the game is to kill as many enemies you can and increase your score.
+The number of enemies on-screen at a time will gradually increase with the number of kills.

-You can shoot the Zombies or you can squash themm by jumoing over them.
+**You can shoot the Zombies or you can squash them by jumping over them.**

 ### Controls

 * UP Arrow Key    - Jumping
 * LEFT Arrow Key  - Move Left
 * RIGHT Arrow Key - Move Right
 * SPACE Key       - Shoot Bullets

-#### Links for Sounds:
+#### Links for Sounds

 - Laser:
     * <https://opengameart.org/content/laser-fire>
 - Background Music: